 Editor’s Note: This review, originally published on theskykid.com site in August of 2008, was written by Guest Reviewer Ikarus.
 Thirteen years later we felt the quality of the review merited that it be republished to bring it to the attention of the many new readers of our site.
 We also felt that, for our long time readers who may have read it when it was originally published, it was worth another read.
 Enjoy!

-Hello dear visitors of theSKYKID.com!
+Hello, dear visitors of theSKYKID.com!

-Today I would like to present you a personal review of the famous film “The Black Stallion” by Carroll Ballard – I guess that this film has to be a real classic to some of you guys already.
-Personally I first stumbled on this film a few days ago, while I was in the city to do some christmas shopping.
-Beware, there could still be some mistakes (I’m German), but I double-checked for spelling mistakes et cetera!
+Today I would like to present you with a personal review of the famous film, The Black Stallion, by Carroll Ballard.
+I guess this film has to be a real classic to some of you guys already.
+Personally, I first stumbled on this film a few days ago, while I was in the city to do some Christmas shopping.
+Beware!
+There could still be some mistakes (I’m German), but I double-checked for spelling mistakes, et cetera!

 Kelly Reno plays the young boy who strands on an island…

-We have beautiful nature shots and landscapes, in which the boy and the horse are moving around, slowly becoming friends with each other.
-We have a lot of scenes were no words are spoken, and not even simple sounds are to hear – just a calm musical tone in the background.
-This leads to the effect that the audience is totally absorbed by the film, and the optics in general – one can get a really good feeling for the (generally desperate) situation that this boy is in.
+We have beautiful nature shots and landscapes in which the boy and the horse are moving around, slowly becoming friends with each other.
+We have many scenes where no words are spoken, and not even simple sounds are to be heard – just a calm musical tone in the background.
+This leads to the effect that the film totally absorbs the audience and from the optics in general – one can get a really good feeling for the (generally desperate) situation that this boy is in.